quantumcoinproject/api-doc/src/engine/common.md

 * `eth_sendRawTransaction`
 * `eth_syncing`

-These methods are described in [Ethereum JSON-RPC Specification][json-rpc-spec].
+These methods are described in [QuantumCoin JSON-RPC Specification][json-rpc-spec].

 ### Authentication